lsst/LDM-463/index.rst

 The mapper may use a Registry to look up data about an object when performing a query.
 Currently this can be an sqlite3 database, the class that uses this is ``SqliteRegistry``.
-Or if no sqlite3 database is found in the repository, Butler will create a ``PosixRegistry`` class to perform data lookups on the repository.
+Or if no sqlite3 database is found in the repository and the repository is on the local filesystem (using a ``PosixStorage`` interface), Butler will create a ``PosixRegistry`` class to perform data lookups on the repository.

 If a repository does not have a sqlite3 registry then the Butler will look in parent repositories for a parent with an ``SqliteRegistry`` and if/when one is